MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 - **Simplified log gathering and faster case resolution:** Lets you easily collect diagnostics logs.
 These logs are used by Microsoft Support and engineering team to resolve any system issues quickly.

-- **Reduced update impact:** Allows non-disruptive update of your Azure Local system and doesn't require a reboot of the host machine.
+- **Reduced update impact:** Allows non-disruptive update of your Azure Local instance and doesn't require a reboot of the host machine.

 - **Resource consumption controls:** Ensures that no more than 5% CPU is consumed.
 Control of the process is enforced via the Azure Arc extension framework.